aboerhave/jquery-salary-calculator/notes.md

 [x] make delete btn
 [x] give delete button functionality to remove an employee from the DOM [] want to add comma to numbers and dollar sign
+[] need to add comments

 ----------------------------------------------------------------------------------
 Stretch Goals
-[x] once employee removed adjust total monthly value [] remove entry from the employee array
+[x] once employee removed adjust total monthly value [x] remove entry from the employee array
 [] add more style (?)
+    [] want to shade every other row of table
+    [] want to alight boxes for input